sr-murthy/continuedfractions/docs/sources/rational-points.rst

 The examples involving ``RP(F(3, 5), F(4, 5))`` and ``RP(F(5, 13), F(12, 13))`` yield the primitive Pythagorean triples :math:`(3, 4, 5)` and :math:`(5, 12, 13)` respectively because the underlying rational points :math:`\left(\frac{3}{5},\frac{4}{5}\right)` and :math:`\left(\frac{5}{13},\frac{12}{13}\right)` fall on the unit circle :math:`x^2 + y^2 = 1` and have numerators which are coprime.
 The example with ``RP(F(6, 10), F(8, 10))`` yields the non-primitive Pythagorean triple :math:`(6, 8, 10)` which happens to be a scalar multiple :math:`2\cdot(3, 4, 5)` of :math:`(3, 4, 5)`, but both are homogeneous coordinates for the same rational point :math:`\left(\frac{3}{5},\frac{4}{5}\right)`.

-Note that :py:attr:`~continuedfractions.rational_points.RationalPoint.homogeneous_coordinates` returns a :py:class:`~continuedfractions.rational_points.Dim3RationalCoordinates` object, which is a simple :py:class:`tuple`-based wrapper for 3D rational coordinates which are accesible via the object, and the coordinates can be scaled and re-scaled any number of times:
+Note that :py:attr:`~continuedfractions.rational_points.RationalPoint.homogeneous_coordinates` returns a :py:class:`~continuedfractions.rational_points.HomogeneousCoordinates` object, which is a simple :py:class:`tuple`-based wrapper for homogenous 3D rational coordinates: the individual components can be accessed from the object using descriptive labels, the coordinates can be scaled and re-scaled any number of times, and the original rational point can be recovered from the coordinates using the :py:meth:`~continuedfractions.rational_points.HomogeneousCoordinates.to_rational_point`, as the examples below demonstrate:

 .. code:: python

    >>> P = RP(F(3, 5), F(4, 5))
    >>> P.homogeneous_coordinates
-   Dim3RationalCoordinates(3, 4, 5)
+   HomogeneousCoordinates(3, 4, 5)
    >>> P.homogeneous_coordinates.x, P.homogeneous_coordinates.y, P.homogeneous_coordinates.z
    (3, 4, 5)
    >>> P.homogeneous_coordinates.scale(2)
-   Dim3RationalCoordinates(6, 8, 10)
+   HomogeneousCoordinates(6, 8, 10)
    >>> P.homogeneous_coordinates.scale(2).scale(F(1, 2))
-   Dim3RationalCoordinates(3, 4, 5)
+   HomogeneousCoordinates(3, 4, 5)
+   >>> hcoords = P.homogeneous_coordinates.scale(2)
+   >>> hcoords
+   HomogeneousCoordinates(6, 8, 10)
+   >>> hcoords.to_rational_point()
+   RationalPoint(3/5, 4/5)

 Users can refer to textbooks for more details on homogeneous coordinates and projective spaces, but, with respect to rational points in the plane, the basic idea is that they can be identified with certain "points" of :math:`\mathbb{P}^2(\mathbb{Q})` which happen to be equivalence classes of type :math:`\left[\frac{a}{c}: \frac{b}{d}: 1\right]` (for :math:`\frac{a}{c}, \frac{b}{d} \in \mathbb{Q}`) under :math:`\sim` (the scalar multiple equivalence relation described above): the mapping :math:`\left(\frac{a}{c},\frac{b}{d}\right) \longmapsto \left[\frac{a}{c},\frac{b}{d},1\right]` is a bijection from :math:`\mathbb{Q}^2` into :math:`\mathbb{P}^2(\mathbb{Q})`, and allows rational points to be studied in a 3D setting.